 a.
 The City will review and process an application for a LID project concurrent with and through the same process as the underlying subdivision proposal (Process I, Chapter 145 KZC for short plats; Process IIA, Chapter 150 KZC for subdivisions).
 However, public notice for LID projects shall be as set forth under the provisions of Chapter 150 KZC (Process IIA).
 A Process I and site plan review will be required for projects that use a condominium ownership structure and do not subdivide the property into individually platted lots. b.
 Lapse of Approval - Unless otherwise specified in the decision granting Process I approval, the applicant must begin construction or submit to the City a complete building permit application for development of the subject property consistent with the Process I approval within five (5) four (4)-years after the final decision granting the Process I approval or that decision becomes void.
-The applicant must substantially complete construction consistent with the Process I approval and complete all conditions listed in the Process I approval decision within seven (7) six (6)-years after the final decision of the Planning Director.
+The applicant must substantially complete construction consistent with the Process I approval and complete all conditions listed in the Process I approval and complete all conditions listed in the Process I approval or the decision or the Process I approval or the final decision of the Planning Director.